softwareguru/beam-summit-website/content/speakers/danny-mccormick/_index.md

 events:
  - 2024
  - 2025
+ - 2026
 ---

-Danny McCormick is a software engineer at Google and a part of the Beam PMC.
-Within Beam, he is particularly focused on Beam ML, the Yaml SDK, and improving Beam's infrastructure.
-Outside of software, Danny enjoys hiking, running, basketball, and reading.
+Danny McCormick is a software engineer at Google.
+He lives in Durham, NC and is currently focused on contributing to the Apache Beam Go Sdk.